top of page

 No.1 Introduction

 I’ll gradually be sharing English blog posts—co-created with generative AI, and rooted in my own creative journey.
 After being translated by generative AI, the Japanese version of the blog will be reimagined—trimmed, tuned, and polished to sing in Japanese—and quietly released on my old homepage, like a message in a bottle.
+This blog is fact-based, but certain elements are dramatized for storytelling purposes.
 This site uses the free version of Wix.
-If the storage limit is reached, some blog photos or older posts may no longer be viewable.
-Thank you for your und
+If the storage limit is re

 T. OSUMI